 As of 2022, the population in Europe was around 750 million people.
-That’s less than the entire population of China, but there are so many storied and cultured countries in Europe that it’s still an incredible place to visit.
-The same goes for theme parks; there are some truly amazing theme parks scattered throughout Europe.
-If you want to know where you should go in Europe as a theme park fiend, we’re here to help you.
+That’s less than the entire population of China, but Europe is filled with storied and cultured countries that make it an incredible place to visit.
+The same goes for theme parks; there are some truly amazing parks scattered throughout the continent.
+If you’re a theme park enthusiast looking for your next adventure, we’ve got you covered.
 Here are the 20 best theme parks in Europe.

 1. Disneyland Paris (France)